CognizantOpenSource/maqs-java/docs/JMAQS_1/selenium/SeleniumFeatures.md

  this.getWebDriver().navigate().to(SeleniumConfig.GetWebSiteBase());
 ```
 ## Log
-There is also logger (also thread safe) the can be used to add log message to your log.
+There is also logger (also thread safe) that can be used to add log message to your log.
 ```java
 this.getLog().logMessage("I am testing with MAQS");
 ```
 ## TestObject
 The TestObject can be thought of as your test context.
-It holds all the MAQS test execution replated data.
+It holds all the JMAQS test execution related data.
 This includes the Selenium driver, logger, soft asserts, performance timers, plus more.

 ```java
 this.getTestObject().getWebDriver().navigate().to("http://magenicautomation.azurewebsites.net/");
 this.getTestObject().getLog().logMessage("I am testing with MAQS");